The Use of Latin in the Records

 Other phrases are included to explain the authority by which the priest is acting in performing the sacrament, such as:

-One of the most commonly included phrases used in parish records is ut supra (as above) which is usually used referring to the date already mentioned above in the record.
+One of the most commonly included phrases used in parish records is ut supra (as above) which is usually used to refer to the date already mentioned above in the record.

 Regarding notarial records, most wills start with the Latin phrase In Dei Nomine, Amen or In Nomine Domini, Amen (In the name of the Lord, Amen).